 While neurological disorders such as Migraine Syndrome, Alzheimer’s Disease, Lyme Disease, Parkinson’s Disease, Multiple Sclerosis and epilepsy are more well-known, other neurological disorders are no less debilitating.
-For example, Myalgic Encephalomyelitis Syndrome (Chronic Fatigue Syndrome) is said to be a disease of unknown etiology, though it is brain inflammation, which is encephalitis.** ME nontheless affects well over 1 million Americans each year and over 17 million people worldwide.
-Patients with ME/CFS often report that symptoms of ME–unrelenting, exhaustive fatigue and cognitive impairment- are the most debilitating aspects of the disease.
+For example, Myalgic Encephalitis Syndrome (Chronic Fatigue Syndrome) is said to be a disease of unknown etiology, though the disease is essentially brain inflammation, which is encephalitis.** ME nonetheless affects well over 1 million Americans each year and over 17 million people worldwide.
+Patients often report that symptoms of ME–unrelenting, exhaustive fatigue and cognitive impairment- are the most debilitating aspects of the disease.
 Yet, less attention in the literature has been paid to underlying brain responses in cognitive impairment as reductions in cognitive performance are considered to be a sign of fatigue.
 To improve health and well-being for these patients, the NCRI conducts research designed to facilitate general understanding of the illness, which will lead to new treatment options and clinical applications that go far beyond palliative care.

 NCRI was founded in 2014 to promote several definitive goals including: